scalar-labs/helm-charts/docs/getting-started-scalardb.md

    ```
    If the Scalar DB Server Pods are deployed properly, you can see the STATUS are `Running`.

-1. Check the Scalar DB Server Services are deployed.
+1. Check if the Scalar DB Server Services are deployed.
    ```console
    $ kubectl get svc
    NAME                     TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                           AGE